So, you want to learn how to mine Bitcoin, right? Well, that’s good, because you've found the perfect place to start!

 Block Rewards and Miner Fees

 Bitcoin mining as part of a larger pool of miners is the easiest, fastest, and most reliable way to make sure your Bitcoin mining operation is profitable.
-You join forces with other miners to share the rewards.
+In this case, you join forces with other miners to share the rewards.

-By signing up with a pool, you (and everyone else in the pool) are agreeing to split any Bitcoin you are rewarded with the other pool members.
+By signing up with a pool, you (and everyone else in the pool) are agreeing to split any Bitcoin you're rewarded with the other pool members.
 This means that you will receive small payments regularly.

 However, not all pools are the same.
 There are plenty of things you need to consider when choosing a pool.
 They are: